Covisint/api-raml/README.md

 ### Advanced

+To override the hostname part of the baseUri in the generated RAML files, set the `baseuri` variable.

+    $ docker run --rm -v "$PWD":/raml \
+      -e "baseuri=example.com" venkytv/covisint-api-console genraml

 By default, the tool collapses empty nodes in the filtered RAML files.
 To disable this behaviour, set the `collapse_empty` variable to false for the docker run.